coolchem/rama/README.md

 # RamaJS

 RamaJS is Javascript Component development framework.
-It was designed focus on the View in MVC and helps creating custom views, manage and extend them easily.
+It was designed to focus on the View in MVC and helps creating custom views, manage and extend them easily.